-- Most of the induced mutations are poliotropic.
+- Most of the induced mutations are polytropic.

 Application of Mutation

-- Mutation is used to produce more variation.
+- The mutation is used to produce more variation.
 But keep in mind that mutation is not a substitute for germplasm collections.

 - Various quantitative traits including yield can be improved by mutation breeding.